lexanie/PA1/README.md

 ## ECE 2112 - Experiment 1: Introduction to Python Programming
 This repository contains my solution for Experiment 1: Introduction to Python Programming for ECE 2112: Advanced Computer Programming and Algorithms

+This notebook solves three problems that practice string indexing/slicing, string methods, and extended sequence unpacking — no loops, classes, or external libraries required.

+Author: DE LEON, Maria Nichole Lexanie C. Section: 2ECE-D

 ### Experiment Overview
 This experiment focuses on **basic Python programming**.